 Each evening, the program will pair an artist with a commentator who finds the artist’s work exhilarating.
 The dialogue between the artist and the interviewer will be rounded out with screenings, sounds, and other media works.

-Music and Media is organized by The Museum of Modern Art, New York, in association with Science and the Arts at the City University of New York Graduate Center, with funding from the Rockefeller Foundation.
+Music and Media is organized by The Museum of Modern Art, New York, in association with Science and the Arts at the City University of New York Graduate Center.